szymonjan/wtframework_mod/README.md

 			/testdata - custom code for working with test data.
 			/tests - Your high level tests will go here.

-Next you'll need to setup your python path.

-	export PYTHONPATH=$PYTHONPATH:path/to/project/

-On windows:

-	set PYTHONPATH=%PYTHONPATH%;c:\path\to\project\

 Now the directory structure and your python path is setup so nosetests can run tests you write in the WTF framework.